 The Atacama Large Millimeter/submillimeter Array (ALMA) is one of the largest multi-national science projects to date.
-When construction is complete in late 2013, it will be a single research instrument composed of 66 high-precision antennas located on the Chajnantor plain of the Chilean Andes at an elevation of about 5000-m and at a latitude of -23°.
-ALMA consists of the 12-m Array, made up of fifty 12-m diameter antennas, plus the Atacama Compact Array (ACA), also known as the Morita Array, made up of twelve 7-m antennas packed closely together (the 7-m Array) and four 12-m antennas (the Total Power or TP Array).
+Located on the Chajnantor plain of the Chilean Andes at an elevation of about 5000-m and at a latitude of -23°, ALMA consists of the 12-m Array, made up of fifty 12 m diameter antennas, plus the Atacama Compact Array (ACA), also known as the Morita Array, made up of twelve 7 m antennas packed closely together (the 7-m Array) and four 12 m antennas (the Total Power or TP Array).